 Failure-to-yield is a common cause of car accidents in Boston and elsewhere.
 Yet these cases can be complicated by an accident scene that makes it unclear who is at fault.
 In some cases, the wrong person may even be charged.
 In all cases, consulting an experienced Boston personal injury law firm is the best course of action to protect your rights in the wake of a serious or fatal crash.

 The Boston car accident lawyers at the Law Offices of Jeffrey S. Glassman are dedicated to fighting for the rights of accident victims and their families.
 We know about the pain, anger, and frustration that often accompany an accident.
 And our experienced staff understands what it takes to thoroughly investigate your claim and build a case capable of winning the compensation you deserve for medical bills, pain and suffering, lost wages and other damages.

 - Drunk Driving

 - Aggressive Driving

-While any of the leading accident causes can result in a failure-to-yield accident, drunk driving, distracted driving and aggressive driving are the most common causes.
+While many of the leading accident causes can result in a failure-to-yield accident, drunk driving, distracted driving, and aggressive driving are the most common causes.